Skip to main content

 • Prompt engineering skills

-Week 2: June 30-July 6, AI Tools to Support Faculty Workflow
+Week 2: AI Tools to Support Faculty Workflow

 • AI tools to assist grants and project management